 Named for S.F.
 Barnes, the great Staffordshire bowler; the only minor counties cricketer ever to play for England, who also made Richie Benaud's all-time greatest XI.

-A ground floor room with easy access to the dining room and snug.
-A light, airy room with funky bathroom including large Kudos/aqualisa digital walk-in shower, separate bath, double basins and underfloor heating.
+A ground floor room with shutters to keep the sun out early on spring and summer mornings.
+This room has easy access to the main sitting room and front door.
+A light, airy room with funky bathroom including large Kudos/Aqualisa digital walk-in shower, separate bath, double basins and underfloor heating.